- The printing process is blocked by a system issue, prompting the Printer in an error state message.

 - HP Printer in error state

 In order to help you to fix the Printer in an error state issue, we compiled a list of solutions that worked for most users.

 How can I fix Printer in error state message?

 1. Make ports settings changes

 - Check the Use any interrupt assigned to the port option, disable the Enable legacy Plug and Play detection setting, and click OK to save the changes.

 2. Make sure that your printer is Online

-- Select Printer
+- Select the problematic Printer.